PLEASE BE SAFE!!!

 Knowledge is Power/Tips for Summer

-In just a few days, Memorial Day weekend will usher us into the summer fun season, with all the opportunities it provides.
+Memorial Day weekend has come and gone and we have plunged into the summer fun season, with all the opportunities it provides.
 But with the heat comes possible dangers!
 SOOOOO it is also a time to be aware and take precautions to keep your houndie safe.

 These suggestions were pulled from Modern Dog Magazine, Journal of the American Medical Association and the Pet Health Network.